What the World Health Organisation (WHO) thinks about acupuncture effectiveness is important. Why? Because many people trust WHO.

 It boils down to an understanding of what is called ‘Qi’.
 What Qi is and does, and how well it flows in your body determines your health and, in the absence of war and accidents, how long you’ll probably live.

-If you understand the theory, then you'll realise what you need to do to become healthy and to live a long life.
+If you understand the theory, then you’ll realise what to do to become healthy and to live a long life.

 One more thing!
 Click on acupuncture side effect to read about something else that may be worrying you!

 No spam, only notifications about new articles and updates.